 NULL is handled differently than in "normal" SQL).

-#4 Updated by Jürgen Fischer almost 5 years ago
+#4 Updated by Jürgen Fischer over 5 years ago

 - Resolution changed from wontfix to up/downstream